 Similar to several other herbal remedies, even the use of monk fruit is said to be safe for most people, as there has been no cases of adverse side effects after using this herb.
 Nevertheless, like in the case of any food or plant group, this herb may cause unwanted side effects in some people.
 Luckily, monk fruit possesses anti-allergenic properties and, hence, it is unlikely that you experience such undesirable effects ever.
 Therefore, it is advisable that you consult a qualified medical professional or an herbalist before you start using monk fruit for therapeutic purposes.
 You should never add any new herbal remedy to your regimen without talking to them.

+Usually, monk fruit is harvested as a spherical, green fruit, which turns brownish when dried.
+This fruit is seldom used fresh because it is difficult to store.
+In addition, the flavor of monk fruit becomes rotten when fermented and this adds to the already present undesirable flavours.
 As a result, these fruits are generally dried prior to use and are sold in this form in shops selling Chinese herbs.
 Monk fruits are dried slowly in ovens, ensuring that their remedial properties are preserved, while most of their offensive scent is removed.
 Unfortunately, drying the fruits in this manner also causes the fruits to develop many bitter as well as astringent flavours.
 Owing to this, the use of dried monk fruits as well as their extract is very limited.
 They are only used to prepare diluted tea, soup, in addition to a sweetener for foods which also needs the addition of sugar and/ or honey.